A Systemic Constellations workshop

 12 - 14 June 2026 ~ FINDHORN, Scotland

 Old systems and structures break down to make way for what follows.
 They always have and they always will.
-It’s often a painful process as we grieve, swim in the waters of the liminal, search for clarity, and for light in the darkness – individually, and collectively.
+It’s often a painful process as we grieve, swim in liminal waters, search for clarity, and for light in the darkness – individually, and collectively.

 Now more than ever, in the face of global uncertainty and change, it is crucial we find ways to centre, stay open-hearted and untangle ourselves from what we inherited, which isn’t ours to carry.